 - The assigned Committee member receives the completed tests and grades the results.

-- If the result is a passing score, then the test result (and a brochure describing the journeyman program) are sent to the participant.
+- If the result is a passing score, then the test result is sent to the participant.
 An Apprentice Certificate will be awarded and the beekeeper is included in the Master Beekeeper Certification Program database as a Certified Apprentice Beekeeper.
-You can view the brochure here in PDF format.

-- The certificate is sent as indicated on the application form.
+- The certificate and patch is sent as indicated on the application form.

 - If test sections did not receive a passing score, the test section is returned to the participant for re-test and the process is repeated (within reason).